thruthesky/cms/README.md

 ## Known Bugs & Problems

 * To login as Wordpress admin panel, you must logout from the site first because `session_id` will remain in the cookie if you don't log out and it will make you to login only as a user not an admin.

+## Login

+### Login Overview

+* All users must register into Wordpress and Firebase.
+  * Reason;
+    * When we use Firebase Sign-In method only, we may not need to store all user into Firebase Auth.
+        But we may need to use Firebase DB for realtime update or chatting functions, And you need Auth uid in that case.

+### Integration

+* A user may login Social Login with Google, Facebook, or Apple which are supported natively by Firebase, then, the app needs to

+    * 1st, Do Phone Auth
+    * 2nd, Register into Wordpress.

+    * Step: Social Login -> Phone Auth -> Wordpress

+  * When the user login with the social login that are NOT supported by Firebase, then, the app needs to

+    * 1st, Do Phone Auth
+    * 2nd, Register Into Wordpress
+    * 3rd, Register Into Firebase Auth using Email/password login.

+    * Step: Social Login -> Phone Auth -> Wordpress -> Firebase

+  * Social login supports
+    * Google
+    * Apple
+    * Facebook
+    * Kakaotalk
+    * Naver

+  * When social login success, user continue registration to Wordpress by inputting Nickname, phone number.
+    * This means, before registration complete to Wordpress, the user must verify his phone number.
+    * We don't do email verification.
+(Phone number authentication only.)

+* When a user registered with Site Registration from,

+  * 1st, Phone Auth
+  * 2nd, Wordpress registration
+  * 3rd, Firebase Email/Password Auth registration.

+  * Step: Phone Auth -> Wordpress -> Firebase

+## Push notification

+* The token must be saved in Wordpress DB since PHP is the one that's going to send push notification.